 - One graduate-level Math course selected from approved list

-- One Technology leadership elective from approved list
+- One Technology Leadership elective

 Where do our graduates end up?

 The MEng program in Biomedical Engineering provides students with both a technical education and the skills and knowledge they need to plan and execute a career strategy resulting in the professional placement of their choice.
 Professional development is an important co-curricular feature of our program.
 Faculty, alumni and current students share networking references and mentoring to provide advice and assistance to meet each student’s career goals.
 Our graduates are employed by leading companies in the medical device and healthcare fields, including: